 The building still retains its distinctive architectural features including original doors, thick mouldings and columns, built-in cabinets, and even a butler’s call station in the kitchen.
 Although you can still see the call buttons in the rooms, the bells are no longer connected to the kitchen, much to the delight of the innkeeper!

 The Inn is done in a casual, welcoming elegance.
 Relax in our large common area, put your feet up, grab a cup of coffee and a snack, and make yourself at home in front of the fireplace.
 While you’re there you might want to look though our DVD library and select a movie to watch later when you escape to your room.
 In the summer months take a seat on the porch, the grand balcony, or sit poolside – soak up the sun or snooze in the shade, the choice is yours!
 We know you’ll enjoy all aspects of this beautiful Inn.

 Meet the Innkeeper

-Prior to teaching she was in business and has a background in training and development, interior design, entertaining and theater.
+Prior to teaching she was in business and has a background in interior design, entertaining and theater, with a Masters degree in Training and Development.
 Nancy feels she’s “come home” and says is fortunate to be able to run the Inn with the help of family, friends, and the support of the community.
 She welcomes you to stay at Olde Square Inn and share in the beauty and serenity of this amazing home.